 A Complete Platform For MEMS Design

-Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design and addresses the critical design challenges which cannot be solved using general FEM tools.
-Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanisms together with the electronics and MEMS package.
-Furthermore, Monte-carlo analyses can be used to study and improve manufacturing yield.
+Coventor’s MEMS+ and Analyzer provide a powerful platform for MOEMS design.
+They address the critical design challenges which cannot be solved using general FEM tools.
+Using this platform, designers may simulate the complex multi-physics of the actuation and sensing mechanism, along with the electronics and MEMS packaging.
+Furthermore, Monte-Carlo analyses can be used to study and improve manufacturing yield.

 This methodology has numerous advantages.
 First, engineers do not need to hand craft reduced-order or equivalent models from FEA or analytical expressions; all essential physics of the MOEMS are included in the MEMS+ model.
 This saves valuable time and resources.
 Second, rapid exploration of process and design variations is possible, because the MEMS+ models are fully parametric and simulate extremely fast compared to conventional FEA models.
-Third, by utilizing a platform that integrates with best-in-class simulators like MATLAB, Simulink, and Cadence Spectre, engineers have access to the best combination of accuracy and capacity.
+Third, by utilizing a platform that integrates with best-in-class simulators like MATLAB®, Simulink, and Cadence Spectre®, engineers have access to the best combination of accuracy and capacity.
 As Coventor, Mathworks and Cadence all make speed and capacity improvements to their tools, the benefits multiply.
-Going forward, users can expect simulation performance to exceed their growing demands.
+Going forward, simulation performance will exceed the user’s growing demands.

 Design Optimization of MEMS 2D Scanning Mirrors with High Resonant Frequencies, Ma,W., Chan,H.Y., Wong,C.C., Chan,Y.C., Tsai,C.J., Lee,F.C.S., MEMS 2010